Glitch + GitHub

 If you want to know more, I’ve broken this command down:

-• git means this is a git command; all git commands start this way (remember git status from earlier?), so you’ll be typing this a lot
+means this is a git command; all git commands start this way (remembergit status

-• gh is the name we’re giving the remote (short for GitHub in this case)
+is the name we’re giving the remote (short for GitHub in this case)- the next bit is the address for the remote we’re adding

-git remote add is the bit that is always consistent; the next two bits are customized based on what you’re adding.
+is the bit that is always consistent; the next two bits are customized based on what you’re adding.
 This is like creating an entry in an address book; we’ve added an entry named gh and told git where that entry is located.

-To verify that your new remote is in place, type git remote -v in the console and press Enter.
+To verify that your new remote is in place, type git remote -v

 You should see your address listed twice with the name gh.